KeevaLyu/Face-Alignment/README.md

             |-- AFLW2000-3D-Reannotated
             `-- Menpo-3D

-      Validation set is testset of 300W-LP
+      The validation set is test set of 300W-LP

    5. Start to train: